BlurrySquire/blurry-os/README.md

-# My OS
+# Blurry OS
-For a lack of name generating skills, I have left the name as ``my-os``.
-This will stay this way until I, or others, can come up with a fitting name.
-My-os is an x86_64 only OS that supports both BIOS and UEFI.
-It is compliant with the [Limine](https://limine-bootloader.org/) protocol.

-## Notes
-- This really doesn't do much at the moment.
-There is no userspace, it just simply sets some things up and prints to the screen.
+Blurry OS is a 64-bit OS currently targeting x86_64.
+There are plans to potentially support other 64-bit architectures in the future.
+It makes use of the [Limine bootloader](https://limine-bootloader.org/) for booting via BIOS and UEFI.
+At the moment Blurry OS is quite minimal.
+It just boots the system and sets up some stuff.

 ## Dependencies
 - You will need to have a cross compiler installed on your system.
 Currently the build system only supports ``gcc`` compiled to target ``x86_64-elf-gcc``.
-A guide for building a cross compiler is [here](https://wiki.osdev.org/GCC_Cross-Compiler), provided by [wiki.osdev.org](https://wiki.osdev.org/).
+A guide for building a cross compiler is [here](https://wiki.osdev.org/GCC_Cross-Compiler), from the OS dev wiki.

-- You also need to have [Qemu](https://www.qemu.org/) installed, specifically ``qemu-system-x86_64``.
+- You also need to have [Qemu](https://www.qemu.org/) installed for targeting x86_64.

-- If you wish to view the source code in an editor and are using clangd you might want to generate the compilation database using ``bear -- make clean all``.
+- If you use clangd then you need to have [bear](https://github.com/rizsotto/Bear) installed and run the command ``bear -- make clean all`` to generate the compilation database.

 ## Building
-- In the root directory run ``make all``.
-The Makefile should collect all dependencies, build the kernel and then the disk image.
-In the future I may make separate commands for building the disk image and the kernel separately.

-- In the root directory run ``make clean`` to clean up build files and remove the final disk image.
+- In the root directory run the command ``make all`` to start the build process.
+If you just ran the bear command before then it might already be built.

-- In the root directory run ``make run`` to run in qemu.
+- You can also run Blurry OS in qemu by running ``make run``.

+- You can also clean all build files by using ``make clean``.